antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 ```
 You will notice that it operates on `float`s in groups of 8 using AVX, then any group of 4 using SSE, and finally a software loop for any that remain.
 (There are potentially more efficient ways to do this, which I won't discuss here - there will be future blog posts dedicated to .NET Hardware Intrinsics.)

-You can see all my code [here](https://github.com/dotnet/machinelearning/tree/master/src/Microsoft.ML.CpuMath).
+You can see all my code [on the dotnet/machinelearning](https://github.com/dotnet/machinelearning/tree/master/src/Microsoft.ML.CpuMath) repository.

 Since the `AvxIntrinsics` and `SseIntrinsics` methods in managed code directly implement the CPU math operations analogous to the native methods originally in `.cpp` files, the code change not only removes native dependencies but also simplifies the levels of abstraction between public APIs and base-layer hardware intrinsics.